mbodm/WAUZ/README.md

 The way WAUZ works and doing its unzip job (under the hood) has completely changed in the 1.0.3 release version!
 Therefore i need to explain this a bit more in detail here.

+At the moment there is still some ongoing development and descission finding in progress.
+Therefore i quickly out-commented all the text, that already existed here.
+More to come.
+Stay tuned!

 <!--
 since this may be important for the user, when it comes down to "data loss" inside the selected destination folder.